nrbnayon/wikipeadia-mobile-app/README.md

 [![videos][product-screenshot]](https://example.com)

-"News Blogging" application is to create a mobile application that provides a user-friendly interface that is responsive, fast, and easy to navigate and allows users to access news and blog articles from various sources on a single platform, handles a large volume of traffic, and ensures the security of users' personal data.
+"Wikipeadia Mobile App" application is to create a mobile application that provides a user-friendly interface that is responsive, fast, and easy to navigate and allows users to access news and blog articles from various sources on a single platform, handles a large volume of traffic, and ensures the security of users' personal data.
 Users of the app could peruse and search for articles based on a variety of categories, including sports, entertainment, politics, business, and technology.

 ---
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>